Email Marketing

 The best part of MailerLite is how fast you can create beautiful emails.
 Their editor is quick and responsive.
 They also include tools to sell digital products directly from your emails.

-However, you should know that all new accounts undergo a strict review process.
+However, all new accounts undergo a strict review process.
 This can delay your first campaign if you’re in a hurry.

 Constant Contact